bengl/bengl.github.com/_posts/2012-09-11-green-faces.md

 title: Green Faces (or How to Hack Your Metabolism)
 ---

 On August 21, while having dinner at a local restaurant, a conversation about health and diet erupted between me and my coworkers.
 I mentioned a desire to lose some unecessary weight, and some others mentioned similar goals.
-One of us suggest a diet called Green Faces.
+One of us suggested a diet called Green Faces.
 In its simplest and strictest form, there are 3 possible things you are allowed to consume on this crazy diet:

  * Green vegetables.
  * Things that had (or would have had, given proper gestation) faces.